-Given the broadening range of electronic communication platforms (apps, social media, gaming, etc.), Advocates will be redefining the optimal all-driver text messaging restriction in coming Roadmap Reports.
-This change will reflect the growth of platforms and concern about their use for communications while driving.
+Given the growth of smart phone capability and usage and the broadening range of distracting electronic communication platforms (apps, social media, gaming, video chatting, etc.), Advocates will be redefining the optimal all-driver text messaging restriction in coming Roadmap Reports.
+This change will reflect the ongoing development of wireless communication technology, the growth of platforms and communication options, and concern about their use while driving.

-Today, 31 states have a GDL cell phone restriction.
+30 states have a GDL cell phone restriction.